 I’m delighted by the way The King’s Falcon has been received by existing readers and new ones alike – and a special ‘thank you’ to anyone who took the trouble to post a review.

 All three books in the Roundheads & Cavaliers series have separate stories but, for everything to make complete sense, they’re best read in the right order.
 If you haven’t read any of them, start with The Black Madonna, followed by Garland of Straw and finally The King’s Falcon.
-A Splendid Defiance is loosely connected to both Madonna and Garland but is actually a stand-alone novel.
+A Splendid Defiance, being the story of Justin Ambrose, is loosely connected to both Madonna and Garland but is actually a stand-alone novel.

 So what do I do when I’m not writing – which is most of the time, actually.
 Inevitably, I read a lot.
-I enjoy dancing – salsa and belly-dancing, mostly; and I’ve had a lot of fun over the years out of amateur dramatics – my favourite role ever probably being Miss Adelaide in Guys & Dolls.
-My husband and I also travel a lot, both abroad and in the United Kingdom.
-Recently, we moved from Shropshire to the lovely medieval town of Sandwich in Kent and are enjoying getting involved in the local community.
+I enjoy dancing, amateur dramatics and travel, both abroad and in the United Kingdom.
+My husband and I moved to the lovely medieval town of Sandwich in Kent a year ago and are enjoying getting involved in the local community.
 I volunteer in the Guildhall Museum half a day each week and really enjoy meeting new people – visitors and locals, alike.

 I also enjoy hearing from readers – so please drop by for a chat whenever you please.
 You’ll always get a reply.